-The first real DX I worked with the simple low power set up were EP2BQ (OP G3SXW) and KV4FZ during the CQ WW DX 1973, followed by 4X4NJ a week later.
+The first real DX I worked with the simple low power set up were EP2BQ (now ZL2SQ) and KV4FZ during the CQ WW DX 1973, followed by 4X4NJ a week later.
 I was happy as you could imagine.

 One of the memorable QSOs was one on 27/5/72 with Jim GM3IAA from Inverness (now Silent Key).
 Jim was ex VS1AA and the QSO and subsequent correspondence and reading of antenna literature inspired me to change my antenna from the end fed wire to VS1AA antenna, a modified Windom (today also called OCF off-centre-fed antenna).

 The original VS1AA was a 41m long horizontal wire, half wave on 80m, fed in one third of its length.
 It was a good all band antenna that started my long time usage of OCF antennas throughout the years.

 On 160m this 41m VS1AA was not an ideal radiator though, it worked as a kind of semi vertical with asymetrical top hat, fed against the ground.
 Anyway, it fit within the available space I had then and it worked.

 In another QSO some years later (14/3/76) GM3IAA told me that on 160m he had been using a full size topband VS1AA antenna 261ft (79.55m) long, 50ft (15m) up, feeder 118ft (36m) long, all made of aluminium wire.